Home > Articles > Enthalpy of Atomisation: Key Concepts and Applications

 6. The heat exchange when one mole of material is entirely burned or oxidized by oxygen is known as the enthalpy of combustion.

-Sample Questions related to Enthaply of Atomisation
+Sample Questions for Enthaply of Atomisation

 Sample Question 1: Which element has the highest atomisation enthalpy between Sc and Zn?
 How is atomisation energy determined?